Injuries to the brain are quite common. The most likely causes of these types of injuries are:

 Until recently, brain injuries like concussions have been thought to be relatively minor.
 However, recent studies have shown that concussions can create permanent scar tissue in the brain.
 Studies further showed that some brains had not yet fully healed to their pre-concussed state for as long as forty years after the initial injury.
-These long term effects are disheartening, but the potential immediate symptoms may be more startling.
+These long-term effects are disheartening, but the potential immediate symptoms may be more startling.
 Some individuals suffering from even minor concussions experience P.C.S. (post-concussion syndrome).
 Post-concussion syndrome can manifest itself for weeks or even months following a concussion.

-The recent class action lawsuit, Maxwell v.
+The recent class-action lawsuit, Maxwell v.
 NFL, revolved around these issues.
 A partial settlement was reached last year in the amount of 675 Million.
 Many feel that even this enormous amount is not enough to compensate the over 20,000 victims who were misdiagnosed and mistreated after experiencing concussions while playing in the NFL.

-For a variety of reasons, injuries to the brain are often undervalued, both by insurance adjusters, and by society as a whole.
-Some of those reasons include: the lack of physical readily-observable symptoms, the lack of treatment to help repair the injured brain, and the lack of education as to recent medical discoveries regarding traumatic brain injuries.
+For a variety of reasons, injuries to the brain are often undervalued, both by insurance adjusters and by society as a whole.
+Some of those reasons include the lack of physical readily-observable symptoms, the lack of treatment to help repair the injured brain, and the lack of education as to recent medical discoveries regarding traumatic brain injuries.

 The protein scaring discovered in the brain helps with the problem of not being able to see the symptoms of concussions.
 That study adds validity to the growing concern surrounding these types of injuries.
 The litigation involving the NFL is publicized so widely that there is reason to hope that the public will be better educated about brain injuries and their seriousness.
 The second problem, lack of treatment, is perhaps of greater concern.
 The brain is an extremely intricate part of the human body.
 Its function affects every aspect of our lives.
-Yet, the best treatment that we have for concussions is simply rest.
+Yet, the best treatment that we have for concussions is simply resting.
 The lack of available adequate treatment can make damages difficult to calculate in a traumatic brain injury case.